 Tru-Tone Bulb bases are resistant to corrosion, but when used outdoors for extended periods brass bases may begin to tarnish, appearing dull or discolored.
 To remove tarnish use a non-corrosive metal polish and a soft microfiber towel.
 Be careful not to apply this to the glass part of the bulb to avoid dulling or damaging the color coating.

 In order to achieve their authentic look, Tru-Tone bulbs are colored using the same techniques and pigments that were used on vintage incandescent bulbs.
-All bulbs colored this way are susceptible to fading caused by a wide variety of factors including sun exposure, length of use, locale, and the color of the bulb itself.
+All bulbs colored this way are susceptible to fading which is impacted by a wide variety of factors including: sun exposure, length of use, locale, and the color of the bulb itself.
 Our testing has shown all of our bulbs to be as good or better than the vintage ones they were tested with, and we are constantly looking for ways to improve the quality and longevity of our products while maintaining their important vintage details.
-That being said, please be aware that nothing is completely impervious to time and the elements.
-Here are some things to know about color fading that will help you make the most of your Tru-Tone.com bulbs.
+That being said, please be aware that nothing is impervious to time and the elements.
+Here are some things to know about color fading that will help you make the most of your Tru-Tone bulbs.